2026 Municipal Election

 Information for Candidates

-The Township of Lucan Biddulph has one Mayor, one Deputy Mayor and 3 Council members that represent the three wards.
+The Township of Lucan Biddulph has one Mayor, one Deputy Mayor and 3 Councillors elected to represent each of the Township's 3 wards,

 Role of Council members